 However, when California’s Military Governor, Colonel Richard B. Mason reported to President Polk, that the camp was hauling out thousands of dollars worth of gold, the settlement boomed and soon became a central supply and transportation center for the area.

-American miners played a major role in establishing American frontier government based in democracy and American jurisprudence in the mining regions.
-On January 22, 1849 the first miner’s court was convened in California at Old Dry Diggings after five men were arrested in the act of armed robbery.
+American miners played a major role in establishing the American frontier government based on democracy and American jurisprudence in the mining regions.
+On January 22, 1849, the first miner’s court was convened in California at Old Dry Diggings after five men were arrested in the act of armed robbery.
 Three of the men arrested were identified as having committed a previous robbery and attempted murder.

 Though miner’s courts were established to settle claim disputes among the miners they also heard criminal cases usually after some outrage had occurred.
 The Old Dry Diggings case resulted in swift punishment for the outlaws.
 The two charged with armed robbery received a sentence of 39 lashes each and banishment from the mines.
 The three convicted for the prior robbery and attempted murder were hung.
 Often hanged at a giant oak tree on the town’s main street, the camp was renamed “Hangtown” in 1849.

 Though the camp was primarily populated by men, many brought along their families and by the next year, the temperance league and a few local churches began to request that a friendlier name be bestowed upon the town.
 However, it would be several years later before an official name change would take place.
 By 1854, Hangtown had become the third-largest city in California, which by this time had become a state, surpassed only by San Francisco and Sacramento.
 When it was incorporated that year, the name was changed to Placerville.
 The same year, an election was held to try to wrestle the county seat away from Coloma, but Placerville was not the only competitor.
 Three other communities joined in the running and none could muster enough votes to upset Coloma.